-The District's general revenues consist of tax and intergovernmental revenues.
+The District's general revenues consist primarily of tax revenues.
 Program expenses are defined as those expenses directly related to providing road maintenance services.

 Since the governmental fund statements are presented on a different measurement focus and basis of accounting than the government-wide financial statements, reconciliation is necessary to explain the adjustments needed to transform the fund-based financial statements into the government-wide presentation.